mimik-ai/mimik-ai-developer-guide/readme.md

 ### Scenario 3: Setting Up and Running a Multi-Agent Collection

 This scenario enhances the previous one.
-In this scenario, you will add two more Agent Machines running edgeEngine to the mimik Service Mesh.
+In this scenario, you will add two more Agent Machines running mim OE to the edge Service Mesh.
 Each machine will run the `mILM` microservice.
 Also, each machine will have an LLM loaded directly on it.
 The model is the same one configured and used on the single Agent Machine in the previous scenario.

 ![Basic Architecture](./images/basic-architecture.png)